petems/petems-swap_file/README.markdown

 However, this had many problems, such as not being able to declare more than one swap_file because of duplicate class errors.

-This is now deprecated and will give a warning.
+This is now removed from 2.x.x onwards.

 ##Limitations